Sir-Chi/QuestForEverything/README.md

 ## How To Install

-> 1) First download the Datapack.
-Unzip the file.
+> 1) First find the right datapack you'd like (one of either the "original" or the "small biomes" version).
+Download it and then uzip the file.
 > 2) To play the game, create a new minecraft world, and add this datapack into the world's datapack folder.
 > 3) Select the datapack from the new world creation menu in the game.
 > 4) Make sure the world is set to "Creative" Game Mode & has "Allow Cheats" enabled.